 “Sounds like we’re both set,” Randy joked.

-Jason smiled along with Randy, then leaned toward the glass partition.
-“You know, it didn’t have to be this way,” he began.
+Jason smiled along with Randy briefly.
+He then leaned toward the glass partition.
+“You know, it didn’t have to be this way,” he said seriously.
 “All you’re doing is protecting the wrong people.”

 Randy didn’t respond.